mgeeky/RedWarden/README.md

 - Add configuration options to define custom HTTP headers to be injected, or ones to be removed
 - Add configuration options to require specific HTTP headers to be present in requests passing ProxyPass criteria.
 - Interactive interface allowing to type simple characters controlling output logging verbosity, similarly to Nmap's
+- Rewrite Malleable profile parser logic to [pyMalleableC2](https://github.com/Porchetta-Industries/pyMalleableC2).
+When I first started coding my own parser logic, there was no such toolkit on Github.
 - Refactor all the codebase

 ## Author